kbressem/medAlpaca/README.md

 ## Chat with medAlpaca
 <img width="256" alt="chat-lama" src="https://user-images.githubusercontent.com/37253540/229261366-5cce9a60-176a-471b-80fd-ba390539da72.png">

-A Convenient interface to our models is coming soon
+A Convenient interface to our models is coming soon.